Chicago Federal Appeals Lawyers

 Anything that is developed by your trial attorney can usually be pursued on appeal to the Circuit Appellate Courts in your region.
 You would be entitled to an appeal as of right on non-frivolous claims that were preserved by trial counsel.
 If you are successful, the outcome may result in a new trial, new sentencing, or other forms of relief.
 You can even have your conviction reversed and the entire case thrown out in some rare circumstances.
 Yet, even when parties obtain relief, the courts like to leave the door open without saying that they are per se innocent or without fault.

-The appeal comes down to one critical document to make it timely, the notice of appeal.
+The Chicago Federal Appeal comes down to one critical document to make it timely, the notice of appeal.
 The notice of appeal may be required in as few as 10 days after the judgment is entered.
 This is the day that it is entered on the docket and not the day that you receive notice.
 For this reason, you want to alert your trial attorney ahead of time to file a direct appeal on your behalf even if you are seeking a specialist in appeals to do the briefing.
 The notice of appeal is a terse one-page document that simply recounts the entry of the judgment order, the parties, and notifies the court regarding the nature of the appeal.
 A briefing schedule and oral argument schedule will not be provided until after it is filed.

 The briefing schedule may require the appellant (defendant) to file an opening principal brief within 45 days of initiating the appeal.
 The appellate process deadlines are fairly rapid and require you to take exemplary care to prepare for an appeal with appellate counsel ready to go.
 Although they could file for an extension of time to file the brief, this is not particularly favored.